-What is Software Development Life Cycle (or SDLC) ?
+What is Software Development Life Cycle (or

-A software development process (software-engineering process), also known as a software development life-cycle (SDLC or
+process), also known as a software development life-cycle (SDLC or

-The ABCs of SDLC), is a structure imposed on the development of a software product.
+structure imposed on the development of a software

 Similar terms include software life cycle and software process.

-SDLC also referred to as the application development life-cycle, is a term used in systems engineering, information systems and software engineering
+SDLC also referred to as the application development life-cycle, is a term used in systems

 to describe a process for planning, creating, testing, and deploying an information system.